 The screenshot below provides an additional comparison of Addon vs Alias (Parked) domains …

-Creating Addon Domains, Subdomains & Parked Domains In cPanel: Step-By-Step Tutorial
+Creating Addon Domains, Subdomains & Parked Domains In cPanel: Tutorial

 Log into your cPanel account …

-Scroll down to the ‘Domains’ section and click on Subdomains …
+Scroll down to the ‘Domains’ panel and click on the ‘Subdomains’ link …

 (cPanel: Domains – Subdomains)